 Finally, your homeowners insurance policy should include a provision that adjusts coverage levels based on inflation.
 After all, not only do property values tend to rise over time, but so do the costs of materials and labor that are required to rebuild the home.

 Lemonade is a great, up-and-coming insurance company that offers renters and homeowners insurance starting at just $5 for renters and $25 for homeowners.
-You can get a quote for Lemonade renters insurance in about 90 seconds by answering a few questions from the company’s friendly chatbot, AI Maya, and Lemonade makes it easy to customize your policy based on the coverage you need.
+You can get a quote for Lemonade renters insurance by answering a few questions from the company’s friendly chatbot, AI Maya, and Lemonade makes it easy to customize your policy based on the coverage you need.

 Renters insurance covers your property in the event it is damaged or stolen.
 (Many people don’t realize that if your apartment were to burn down, your landlord’s insurance won’t cover your stuff!)
 Renters insurance is so cheap, everyone should have it.